roglew/pappy-proxy/docs/source/overview.rst

 | ``s``    | If the response was mangled, prefixing the request ID ``s`` will result in the same request but its associated response will be the unmangled version.                                                                  |
 +----------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-I know it sounds kind of weird, but here are some example commands that will hopefully make things clearer.
+I know it sounds kind of unintuitive.
+Here are some example commands that will hopefully make things clearer.
 Suppose request 1 had its request mangled, and request 2 had its response mangled.

 -  ``vfq 1`` Prints the mangled version of request 1
 -  ``vfq u1`` Prints the unmangled version of request 1